Ambrogio Lorenzetti: Selected works

 In his Maestà, completed in 1335, his use of allegory prefigures Effects of Bad Government in the City.
 Allegorical elements reference Dante, indicating an interest in literature.
 Additionally, this might point to the beginnings of vernacularization of literature at this time, a precursor to humanist ideas.
-In Maestà, Lorenzetti followed the artistic tradition set by other Sienese painters like Simone Martini but adds an intense maternal bonding scene to Maestà, which was unusual in contemporary Sienese art.
+In Maestà, Lorenzetti followed the artistic tradition set by other Sienese painters such as Simone Martini, but adds an intense maternal bonding scene to Maestà, which was unusual in contemporary Sienese art.
 In the painting, the Virgin gazes at her child with intense emotion as he grasps her dress, returning her gaze.
 By personalizing the Virgin Mary in this way, Lorenzetti has made her seem more human, thus creating a profound psychological effect on the viewer.
 This highlights the increasing secularity in Sienese art at this time, of which Lorenzetti was a leading proponent, through the uniqueness of his painting style.
 The crowd of saints depicted with the Virgin is a Byzantine artistic tradition, used to indicate an assemblage of witnesses.
 As such, Lorenzetti's art could be seen as a transition between Byzantine and Renaissance styles of art.
-Lorenzetti's interest in classical antiquity can be seen in Maestà, particularly in the depiction of Charity.
-In his memoirs, I Commentarii, the sculptor Lorenzo Ghiberti mentions Lorenzetti's interest in an antique statue uncovered during an excavation in Siena at the time, attributed to the Greek sculptor, Lysippus.
+Lorenzetti's interest in classical antiquity may be seen in Maestà, particularly in the depiction of Charity.
+In his memoirs, I Commentarii, the sculptor Lorenzo Ghiberti mentions Lorenzetti's interest in an antique statue uncovered during an excavation in Siena at the time that is attributed to the Greek sculptor, Lysippus.